 It is suggested that high protein intakes can counterbalance the greater degree of protein catabolism which is a by-product of liver disease (30), and may even be helpful for those with liver dysfunction due to alcoholism (31).

 Myth #8 | Protein supplements are not as good as real food

 Whole food proteins from animal sources provide the highest quality of protein which we can consume.

 Foods such as poultry, meat, fish, eggs and milk, or a variety of plant-based protein sources for vegans and vegetarians, should be components of a balanced and nutritionally optimal diet for those who exercise.
 These sources provide the essential amino acids required to boost muscle-protein synthesis and counteract degradation (32-34).

-However, whole foods are not always the most efficient or easy way to get a dose of high-quality protein.
+However, this still could be classed as one of the protein myths to a certain extent, as whole foods are not always the most efficient or easy way to get a dose of high-quality protein.
 Often people may refrain from consuming protein, simply because they do not want to either cook or eat whole foods.
 Sometimes people want a quick and simple solution to boost their protein intake post-workout, and a supplement shake best fits the bill.

 Whole food sources of protein should be the predominant means of protein consumption (35).
 However, supplementation has a worthwhile place for individuals that are looking to increase their protein intake.

 There are a number of protein myths which which have cropped up over the years.
 However, few high-quality studies support many of the arguments made against high-protein diets.
 So, is protein good for you?